bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 Understudy for Gisting Evaluation is a family of metrics to evaluate summarization and machine translation NLP tasks.
 They work by comparing the automatically generated proposed (i.e., *hypothesis*) text to one or more *reference* texts (usually human generated).
-Evaluation will depend very heavily on the meaning of the text, which was very hard to discern (at least before the LLM revolution), so it was desirable to use a simple mechanical metric such as ROUGE that does not depend on the meaning.
+In general, evaluation of NLP tasks is hard because it heavily depends on the meaning of the text, which historicaly was very hard to discern (at least before the LLM revolution).
+Instead of tackling this head on, researchers developed simpler mechanical metrics such as ROUGE that do not depend on the meaning.

 ROUGE has many different variants with the simplest one called `ROUGE-N` being based on the overlap of `N-grams <https://en.wikipedia.org/wiki/N-gram>`__